carlyeks/beacon-cassandra/README.md

 we only need to run a single query over the Cassandra cluster after the data has been imported.

+## Setup

+The included CQL schema creates a keyspace and table.
+Run it before executing anything else.

+    cqlsh < setup.cql

 ## Executing Import

 The Import runs using ADAM, thus it needs to be compiled down to a